Skip to main content

 password: "password-if-configured"

-# For an additional Redis running outside any container
+# For an additional Redis running outside a container

 instance: "NAME_ASSOCIATED_WITH_YOUR_ADDITIONAL_SERVICE"